Gravity Rush 2: Development and release

+Reception

-ReceptionGravity Rush 2 received "generally favorable" reviews, according to video game review aggregator Metacritic.
+Gravity Rush 2 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

-Peter Brown of GameSpot praised how the game built improved upon its predecessor by calling it "more than just a simple follow-up, Gravity Rush 2 exceeds expectations".
+Peter Brown of GameSpot praised how the game improved upon its predecessor by calling it "more than just a simple follow-up, Gravity Rush 2 exceeds expectations".
 Brown noted the variety and scope of the world and felt that the story was much improved by being more consistent and engaging.
 Jaz Rignall of USGamer was also positive regarding the story, considering the character development, light and fun approach and stylized delivery to be the Gravity Rush 2's stronger element, even favorably comparing them to Studio Ghibli productions.
 Reviewing for Polygon, Whitney Reynolds noted the protagonist Kat's fun characterization and enthusiasm as reasons to play through the optional side quests.
 Reynolds also praised the overall larger cast of female characters.
 Chris Carter of Destructoid considered the visuals to be enhanced by having been developed for the PS4 first, unlike the first Gravity Rush while still retaining well received elements from before, including the hand drawn art and comic book-styled story transitions, calling the overall looks "gorgeous".

 Miranda Sanchez of IGN was positive to the gravity altering gameplay and the new additions to Kat's abilities, progression and their use in the game's many activities and combat, the latter of which made "more interesting by offering creativity options with Kat’s movements".
 However Sanchez did critique certain instances of "unfortunately long missions in smaller spaces that made the otherwise cooperative camera a pain".
 David Roberts of GamesRadar also praised the gravity-based movement throughout the open-world environment yet was critical of the camera controls, particularity in small spaces calling it "ill-equipped to keep up".
 In addition Roberts was negative towards to "ground based" missions that contrasted with other sections of the game.

-As of February 15, 2017, Gravity Rush 2 has sold 102,630 copies in Japan.